Lazymoo35/KonstruktivismeID/README.md

 # KonstruktivismeID
-This will be my repository to develop KonstruktivismeID protoype website
+This will be my repository to develop KonstruktivismeID prototype website